 An investment alert mechanism would allow for any investment complaints or concerns raised to be caught early on – before it negatively impacts the investment appeal of a place.
 A host country needs to be attractive to investors to retain current investments and generate interest in new investments.
 Through a willingness to work with investors and build a relationship of trust the country will continue to attract investors while retaining existing ones.
 This will produce economic growth, and subsequently more progress towards meeting their sustainability goals through foreign investment.

 5. Providing greater support to investors that contribute to sustainable development

 Host countries should make sustainable investment in their economy attractive.
 Offering incentives can be a powerful tool in doing this.
 The host country’s willingness to provide greater support to sustainable investors will make investing in their country more appealing to those with sustainable practices.
 This will also encourage other investors to shift towards sustainable practices to gain the same support.

 Several African, Latin American, and Caribbean countries have already implemented Green FDI initiatives based on the WTO suggestions, some of which are already proving to be successful.

 African Green FDI Initiatives

-Three African countries – Cambodia, Ghana, and Kenya – have followed the suggestions made at the January 2020 World Economic Forum and have implemented new Green FDI initiatives within the past two years in collaboration with the Forum.
+Ghana and Kenya have followed the suggestions made at the January 2020 World Economic Forum and have implemented new Green FDI initiatives within the past two years in collaboration with the Forum.